Key Takeaways

 • Industries covered: 408 industries

-• Pricing modeled: Just over 20,000 standardized estimates for Mississippi businesses
+• Pricing modeled: Over 20,000 standardized estimates for Mississippi businesses

-Modeled average revenues and payrolls were incorporated to improve pricing accuracy for Mississippi's business landscape.
+Modeled average revenues and payrolls were incorporated to improve pricing accuracy for Mississippi businesses.

 Our Scoring Model